JulieMontoya/Random_Beeb_Stuff/experimental_language/README.md

 The program will include both data to be processed and instructions for how to process it, and it is important to be able to distinguish which is which.
-It was not thought realistic to dedicate a bit out of every byte for this, so instead an instruction must be used to indicate "place value on stack".
+It was not thought realistic to dedicate a bit out of every byte for this, so instead an instruction must be used to indicate "place value on Stack".

 It was not thought realistic to dedicate a bit out of every byte to indicate whether it contained instructions or data.

-The simplest instruction is "Place literal value on stack".
+The simplest instruction is "Place literal value on Stack".

 ## THE W REGISTER